 The aim is to reduce CO2 emissions by selecting efficient mechanical, electrical and control systems to manage the energy use during operation.
 The design team will look to specify all equipment and plant to exceed the minimum requirements of the Domestic Building Services Compliance Guide (2013).
-The following energy efficiency measures should be considered for the proposed development where possible:
+The following energy efficiency measures will be considered for the proposed development where possible:

 - Eco-Labelled Goods including A and A+ rated appliances;

-- Low-energy Lighting;
+- Low-energy Lighting; •

 - High performance heating, cooling and ventilation systems;

-- Variable speed pumps and drives;

 - Heating and cooling zoning and controls;

 - Lighting controls, including timers, occupancy controls, and daylight sensors and dimming;

-- Building Energy Management System (BEMS);

 - Commissioning of the systems;

 - Energy Metering.